Citizens For A Better America®

 address.
 It can also tell you who else the e-mail was sent to.

-When we address our e-mail it is sent to one individual not
+When we address our e-mail it is sent to one

 group and the address we send from is plain to see.
 In fact it has